From the snow-covered mountains to the warm Mediterranean coast, Lebanon’s winter is a season of contrasts.

 As usual, Lebanon offers tourists more than a traditional “sun and fun” vacation.
 When not soaking up the sun, visitors can soak up some history at a plethora of archaeological sites.
 For a change of pace, head to the mountains!
 Plenty of outdoor activities, including hiking, rafting, and mountain biking await in the cooler mountain climes of 6-22°C (45-70°F).

 For arts enthusiasts, summer is when Lebanon hosts a large number of festivals, featuring both local and international performers.
-The largest of these festivals are held at historic and archaeological sites, serving as breathtaking backdrops for performances.
-For example, the Baalbek Festival is hosted on the site of spectacular Roman temples; the Beiteddine Festival is held at a 200 year-old palace in the mountains of the Chouf; and the Byblos Festival takes place in one of the oldest continuously inhabited cities in the world.
+The largest of these festivals are held at historic and archaeological sites serving as breathtaking backdrops for performances.
+For example, the Baalbek Festival is hosted on the site of spectacular Roman temples; the Beiteddine Festival is held at a 200 year-old palace in the mountains of the Shouf; and the Byblos Festival takes place in one of the oldest continuously inhabited cities in the world.

 The international festivals attract premier talent in a variety of performance areas, ranging from opera or jazz to renowned dance companies and famous comedians.
 For festivals on a smaller scale with more of a local flavor, many villages throughout the country host summer fairs or festivals.

 Fall is harvest time in Lebanon, with cooler weather, fewer crowds, and scenic natural beauty.

 Fall (October-November) brings cool, crisp weather that is perfect for taking in Lebanon’s rich historical treasures.
 Temperatures range from 5-20°C (40-68°F) in the mountains and from 15-28°C (60-85°F) on the coast.
 Since these months are outside the summer and winter high seasons, there will be fewer crowds and better deals on accommodations.